 - sqs:ReceiveMessage

 - sqs:DeleteMessage

+- sqs:ChangeMessageVisibility

 - sqs:GetQueueAttributes

 - sqs:GetQueueUrl

 - When LogStream instances are deployed on AWS, use IAM Roles whenever possible. - Not only is this safer, but it also makes the configuration simpler to maintain. - Although optional, we highly recommend that you use a Filename Filter. - This will ensure that LogStream ingests only files of interest. - Ingesting only what's strictly needed improves latency, processing power, and data quality. - If higher throughput is needed, increase Advanced Settings > Number of Receivers and/or Max messages.
 However, do note: - These are set at 1 by default.
-Which means, each Worker Process, in each LogStream Worker Node, will run 1 receiver consuming 1 message (i.e. S3 file) at a time. - Total S3 objects processed at a time per Worker Node = Worker Processes x Number of Receivers x Max Messages - Increased throughput implies additional CPU utilization. - When ingesting large files, tune up the Visibility Timeout, or consider using smaller objects. - The default value of 600s works well in most cases, and while you certainly can increase it, we suggest that you also consider using smaller S3 objects.
+Which means, each Worker Process, in each LogStream Worker Node, will run 1 receiver consuming 1 message (i.e. S3 file) at a time. - Total S3 objects processed at a time per Worker Node = Worker Processes x Number of Receivers x Max Messages - Increased throughput implies additional CPU utilization. - When ingesting large files, tune up the Visibility Timeout, or consider using smaller objects.

+• The default value of 600s works well in most cases, and while you certainly can increase it, we suggest that you also consider using smaller S3 objects.

-VPC endpoints for SQS and for S3 might need to be set up in your account.
+- VPC endpoints for SQS and for S3 might need to be set up in your account.
+Check with your administrator for details. - If you're having connectivity issues, but no problems with the CLI, see if the AWS CLI proxy is in use.
 Check with your administrator for details.